 1. The actual payment of payment promises in NOC.AI is 19% higher than the actual payment of payment promises in traditional calls.

-2. The numbers of interactions needed to generate a payment is 44% lower in the Noc.ai Interactive group compared to traditional calls.
+2. The numbers of interactions needed to generate a payment are 44% lower in the Noc.ai Interactive group compared to traditional calls.

 Future of collections